With the water heater element testing guide below you will need an inexpensive multimeter and a screwdriver.

 This tells you that the meter is

-When you are water heater elements testing, always be sure your meter is working.
+When you are testing water heater elements, or any electrical system always be sure your meter is working.

 Remove one of the wires